liferay/lexicon-site/src/pages/docs/patterns/modals.md

 #### Selection inside a modal

 * Multiple selection is done using checkboxes and clicking in "Done" labeled button.
-* Single selection is done without radio buttons, just clicking anywhere in the row.
+* Single selection is done without radios, just clicking anywhere in the row.
 There is not need of modal footer.

 #### Modal over modal